-Katherine is a singer-songwriter, musician and music educator with 25 years experience.
-Currently performing with Daisybell folk trio as well as building a new solo career, she has also been a member of Glorishears Ceilidh Band and has danced with Ladies of Green Willow Clog Morris and First Class Stamp Appalachian sides.
-She has appeared at folk clubs and festivals across the country.
+Katherine is a singer-songwriter, musician, writer and music educator with 30 years experience.
+Now part of the popular folk trio Daisybell, she wrote the script and songs for the widely acclaimed folk opera The Undoing Of Polly Button, in which she has performed at festivals and arts centres along with several members of the local folk scene.
+She has been a member of Glorishears Ceilidh Band and danced with Ladies of Green Willow Clog Morris and First Class Stamp Appalachian sides.
 She worked for Coventry City Council as a peripatetic music teacher and as Senior Leader at Coventry Performing Arts, managing staff across the city, and leading large scale projects and concerts.
 She has also been Coventry’s Primary Music Co-ordinator and the West Midlands Representative for the Schools Music Association.
 Katherine now works as an independent Music Educator.

 Singer, guitarist and raconteur, Dave’s involvement in the local folk scene goes back to the early 70s when ran the Corner House Folk Club, Bedworth.
 He was the resident at The Runway at The Boggery for eighteen months, and these days appears regularly at Warwick and Banbury Folk Festivals as well as local clubs and CVFolk events, He has supported some big names, including Sid Kipper, Les Barker, Quicksilver, Sean Cannon and Meet on the Ledge.
 When not singing solo or acting as MC, Dave hosts workshops on ‘Compering’ and ‘How to Present Yourself as a Performer’ at festivals or as private sessions.
 His Shifting Sands CD has been reprinted twice and latest album Nostalgia features classic folk material.

 A fine singer, Malc plays quite a variety of instruments (most of them with strings!) and is a highly regarded solo performer.
 He also can be found running singarounds and acting as an MC at many festivals throughout the country.
-These days he usually performs as part of a duo with singer Gill Gilsenan, although he has played in numerous line-ups including the Glorishears Ceilidh Band, The Old ‘Uns and The Katherine Fear Band.
+These days he usually performs as part of a duo with singer Gill Gilsenan, although he has played in numerous line-ups including the Glorishears Ceilidh Band, The Old ‘Uns, The Katherine Fear Band, and most recently The Hawkesbury Trawlermen.
 He has also appeared on recordings by a number of well-known performers including the late Johnny Collins.
-Malc is organiser of the successful Bedworth Folk Club and was Director of the long-running but recently demised Bedworth Folk Festival.
+Malc is organiser of the successful Bedworth Folk Club and was Director of the long-running but sadly demised Bedworth Folk Festival.
 He runs his own small recording studio, Fat Sam Music and has presented his own folk music show on BBC Local Radio.

 Fully active on the Coventry music circuit, Rob is an award-winning international artist.
 He has worked and recorded with Graeme Duffin and Sandy Jones (Wet Wet Wet), Bob Halligan Jr (Judas Priest, Cher), After The Fire, Simon Goodall (Cliff Richard) and Paul Evan (Delirious).
 He has performed at the Greenbelt, Godiva, the Acoustic Festival of Britain plus the Warwick and Cork Folk Festivals and has appeared at local folk and acoustic clubs across the country.
 His latest band Homeward Hie was formed during the Covid lockdown following a YouTube gig n Coventry Cathedral and made its highly acclaimed premiere public appearance for CVFolk at the Albany Theatre Studio.
 Rob’s songs have had airplay on BBC1 Television, BBC Radio 2 and a host of local TV and radio stations.
 With a conviction to use his music to make a difference, he supports the children’s charity, Global Care, and has visited Bangladesh, Ethiopia and Lebanon to raise awareness and money for some of the world’s most disadvantaged children.

 A long-time Coventry resident, Jon has been writing and playing music in the thriving local music for many years.
 In 2010 he set up the Coventry Singer Songwriters group to encourage, support and showcase local songwriting and as a vehicle to promote original songs.
 The group has appeared at festivals and concerts, run songwriting workshops and also appeared on local radio.
 In July 2015, they were featured on the BBC Radio 4 series Get Creative and many of the group’s members are prize winners in local and national songwriting competitions, as well as being successful musicians and songwriters in their own right.
-Jon is also an ace harmonica-player having performed with popular local line-ups Nunc and Little Mountain.
+Jon is also an ace harmonica-player having performed with popular local line-ups Nunc, Little Mountain and currently The Stationary Wilburys.

 Karen Killeen-Jones and Colin Jones